Wang Chonghui: Shanghai

 In 1912, Wang was designated first minister of foreign affairs of the Republic of China.
 After the rise of Yuan Shikai, Wang was named minister of justice in the cabinet of Tang Shaoyi.
 He participated in drafting the republic's provisional constitution of 1912.
 Tang resigned in June 1912, and a month later Wang did the same.
 He moved to Shanghai and assumed the roles of vice-chancellor of Fudan University and chief editor of the Zhonghua Book Company.

 Guangzhou

 Though he stayed out of some major political events during the early anti-Yuan era, in May 1916 he became deputy commissioner for foreign affairs of the military council in Guangzhou, headed by Liang Qichao and Cai E.

 Wang served as chief justice of the Chinese supreme court in 1920 and justice minister of the Beiyang government of Li Yuanhong in June 1922.
 He briefly served as acting prime minister from September to November 1922.

-It was amid continued political power struggles and warlord rivalries that Wang gladly accepted an appointment as deputy judge of the Permanent Court of International Justice in the Hage from 1923 to 1925.
+It was amid continued political power struggles and warlord rivalries that Wang gladly accepted an appointment as deputy judge of the Permanent Court of International Justice in the Hague from 1923 to 1925.